 Examples of Stratified Random Sampling Formula(with Excel Template)

-It is quite difficult to talk to one million people and take their opinion, rather its quite easy and time-saving to create various groups, select few amongst them, and take opinions from them.
-As these data segregation would be representative of the entire population.
+It is quite difficult to talk to one million people and take their opinion; rather, its quite easy and time-saving to create various groups, select a few amongst them, and take opinions from them as these data segregation would be representative of the entire population.

-A research team is expecting to derive a sample of an organisation about the retirement benefits taken by the employees.
-The entity employs 800 employees of diverse age group and the researchers planned to take a sample size of 10% or 80 persons from this organisation.
+A research team is expecting to derive a sample of an organization about the retirement benefits taken by the employees.
+The entity employs 800 employees of diverse age groups, and the researchers planned to take a sample size of 10% or 80 persons from this organization.
 Find out the number of samples taken by each group or strata as per stratified random sampling.

-- First of all, we will segregate the entire population in the small group or strata.
-Here we have dissected the entire population of 800 employees in accordance with the age group they belong from.
+- First of all, we will segregate the entire population into a small group or strata.
+Here we have dissected the entire population of 800 employees in accordance with the age group they belong to.
 So, we have a table ready from the age group of 21 to 71.

 - Now we will assign the number of employees belonging to that particular age group.
-So, we have posted number like 150, 200, 250, and so on
+So, we have posted numbers like 150, 200, 250, and so on.

 Total Population & Total Sample Size

 - Total Sample Size = 80